 since not all venues advertise in the official programme.

 - Buy the local paper.

-The programme as published in the paper is most up-to-date.
+the daily programme as published in the paper is the latest version.

 - Relax.
 Don't try to do too much.

 Just pick some things you really want to see,